rightmoveapp/core/README.md

 - as a user I want to be able to answer questions about a job to see how it fits
 - as a user I want to be able to view job results side by side and compare
 - as a user I want to be able to pick which stat model is used for a fit
+- as a user I want to provide feedback after getting a job to help teach the model for future job seekers

 ## Roles
 - the *web app team* will handle the react application, the user authentication and the OAUTH login calls.
 They will handle the MVC layer transactional database ORM design.